Susser47/fun-discord-Bot/README.md

 8. /numberguess: play a game where you have to guess the number that the bot choose, you can even set the max number to make it easier or harder

+9. /reverse: reverses the order of a given word or phrase

 # how can developers setup this bot
 develpers, to set up this bot you first clone the repository doing